syncfusion-content/maui-docs/MAUI/Maps/tile-layer.md

 ## Changing the center latitude and longitude

-You can set the initial center position by setting the `MapTileLayer.Center` property.
+You can set the center position by setting the `MapTileLayer.Center` property.
 It represents the initial center position of the map layer.

 Based on the size of the [`SfMaps`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/SfMaps-class.html) control, `Center` and `ZoomLevel` number of initial tiles needed in the view port alone will be rendered.
-Refer this section for enabling [zooming and panning]().
+Refer this section for enabling `zooming and panning`.

 This property cannot be changed dynamically.
 Defaults to `MapLatLng(0.0, 0.0)`.